binance/binance-spot-api-docs/web-socket-api.md

 * User Data Stream subscriptions allow you to receive all the events related to a given account on a WebSocket connection.
 * There are 2 ways to start a subscription:
-  * If you have an authenticated session, then you can subscribe to events for that authenticated account using [`userDataStream.subscribe`](#user_data_stream_subscribe).
+  * If you have an authenticated session, then you can subscribe to events for that authenticated account using [`userDataStream.subscribe`](#user-data-stream-subscribe).
-  * You can additionally open extra subscriptions for any account for which you have an API Key, using [`userdataStream.subscribe.signature`](#user-data-signature).
+  * In any session, authenticated or not, you can subscribe to events for one or more accounts for which you can provide an API Key signature, using [`userdataStream.subscribe.signature`](#user-data-signature).
   * You can have only one active subscription for a given account on a given connection.
 * Subscriptions are identified by a `subscriptionId` which is returned when starting the subscription.
 That `subscriptionId` allows you to map the events you receive to a given subscription.
   * All active subscriptions for a session can be found using [`session.subscriptions`](#session-subscription).